 Benefits of the 401k

-From the workers' perspective, a 401k program offers many advantages, including tax deferral.
-Money withheld from your paycheck to invest in a 401k program is not taxable, nor are interest or dividends earned within a plan.
+From the workers' perspective, there are many advantages to using a 401k program.
+These include tax deferral.
+Money withheld from your paycheck to invest in a 401k program is not taxable, nor is interest or dividends earned within a plan.
 Purchases and sales do not generate any kind of capital gains liability.
-And because these plans are qualified under the Employee Retirement Income Security Act of 1974, they enjoy nearly unlimited asset protection in the event of a lawsuit.
+And because these plans are qualified under the Employee Retirement Income Security Act of 1974, or ERISA, they enjoy nearly unlimited asset protection in the event of a lawsuit.
 Additionally, many employers match a portion of employee contributions.
 However, you can enjoy many of these tax benefits by investing money in other vehicles as well.

 Individual Retirement Account

-One option is to take your short-term disability income and contribute to an individual retirement account.
+One option is to take your short-term disability income and contribute to an individual retirement account, or IRA.
 A traditional IRA allows you to take a tax deduction for the year for your contribution, and the account grows tax deferred, just like a 401k.
-Congress provides substantial asset protection for IRAs on balances up to $1 million, and in some cases state governments provide even broader protections.
+Congress provides substantial asset protection for IRAs on balances up to $1 million, and in some cases state governments provide even broader protections than that.
 You will pay income taxes on any withdrawals, just like with your 401k, but you will have access to a broader array of investment options.
-You will not, however, enjoy the benefit of an employer match on your contributions, and you cannot make deductible contributions to a traditional IRA if your income is above a certain amount.
+You will not, however, enjoy the benefit of an employer match on your contributions.
+You cannot make deductible contributions to a traditional IRA if your income is above a certain amount, however.

 You can choose to save your money and increase your 401k contribution after you are able to return to work.
-You also may consider a Roth IRA, which allows more generous income limits for contributors.
+You can also choose a Roth IRA, which allows more generous income limits for contributors.
 You cannot deduct Roth IRA contributions, but you don't have to pay income taxes on withdrawals, provided your contributions have been in the Roth IRA for at least five years.